The Almaden Country Day School Philosophy

 This is implicit in our approach to kindergarten readiness, and is supported by studies establishing the many advantages of a developmental approach to learning and teaching.
 At ACDS we are partners with parents in looking at a comprehensive evaluation of a child’s kindergarten readiness, using a developmental model that has helped us shape three decades of confident, competent, fulfilled, and academically accomplished graduates.

-For questions about kindergarten readiness, contact Head of Early Childhood Education & Elementary School Cecilia Robb.
+For questions about kindergarten readiness, contact Head of Early Childhood & Elementary Education Ms. Jennine Rodriguez.